michmattera/heart-disease-analysis-and-prediction/README.md

 Second business eequirement was answered building a ML model that predict if a patient will suffer from heart disease or not.
 Details of ML model found below.

 ## ML Business Case

 ### ML business case is structured as follows

 1. **Is there a business requirement that can be answered with conventional data analysis?**
    - Conventional data analysis is used to explore the correlation between the attributes and the target.
 And answer the first business requirement.
 2. **Dashboard or API Endpoint:**
    - The client specifically requires a dashboard to visualize the insights and predictions.
 3. **Successful Project Outcome for the Client:**
    - The client considers the project successful if it provides a comprehensive study showcasing the most relevant variables correlated with the target.
    - Additionally, the ability to accurately predict if a patient will likely suffer from heart disease or not.
 4. **Ethical or Privacy Concerns:**
    - No ethical or privacy concerns are identified since the client is utilizing a publicly available dataset.
 5. **Suggested Model:**
    - Based on the data, a classification model is suggested, where target variable is a binary variable, and we want to predict if is likely going to be 0 or 1 and not a continuos number.
 6. **Model Inputs and Intended Outputs:**
    - The model will take patient attribute information as inputs (specifically our 6 best variables) and provide the prediction if the patient will suffer from heart disease or not.
 7. **Performance Goal Criteria:**

    - The agreed-upon performance goal for the predictions is:
      1. accuracy of at least 0.8 on both the train and test sets.
      2. Precision of no disease of 0.85
      3. Recall of Disease of 0.85
    - All criteria were met in both train and test set.
    - Train set :

      1. Precision of no disease of 0.87
      2. Recall of Disease of 0.91
      3. Accuracy of 0.85

    - Test set :

      1. Precision of no disease of 0.90
      2. Recall of Disease of 0.93
      3. Accuracy of 0.85

 ## Hypothesis and how to validate

--
+Different hypothesis were created for this project.
+Some of them were validated while other were confutated.

+Most of the hypothesys were confirmed or not using conventional data analysis, in the (Feature Selection Notebook)[https://github.com/michmattera/heart-disease-analysis-and-prediction/blob/main/jupyter_notebooks/FeatureSelection.ipynb].

+1. Hypothesis 1:
+   - Patients who have suffered from heart disease typically do not have a significant number of major vessels colored by fluoroscopy (ca).
+It is hypothesized that a lower count of major vessels colored may be associated with heart disease.
+   - **Correct** : After analysis of data heart disease patients tend to have a lower count of major vessels.
+2. Hypothesis 2:
+   - Patients with heart disease typically do not experience exercise-induced angina (exang).
+It is hypothesized that the absence of exercise-induced angina may be a characteristic of heart disease patients.
+   - **Correct** : After analysis of data heart disease patients tend to not have experienced exang.
+3. Hypothesis 3:
+   - Patients with heart disease typically do not have a high ST depression induced by exercise relative to rest (oldpeak).
+It is hypothesized that a lower oldpeak value may be indicative of heart disease.
+   - **Correct** : After analysis of data heart disease patients tend to have lower oldpeak.
+4. Hypothesis 4:
+   - Heart disease patients tend to have a higher level of chest pain (cp).
+It is hypothesized that an increase in chest pain level is associated with a higher likelihood of heart disease.
+   - **Correct** : After analysis of data heart disease patients tend to have a chest pain level of at least 2.
+5. Hypothesis 5:
+   - Patients with heart disease typically achieve a higher maximum heart rate (thalach).
+It is hypothesized that a higher maximum heart rate is associated with a higher likelihood of heart disease.
+   - **Correct** : After analysis of data heart disease patients tend to have higher heart rate, with more patients having from 150 and reaaching 175.
+6. Hypothesis 6:
+   - Heart disease patients often have serum cholesterol levels (chol) very high.
+It is hypothesized that higher cholesterol levels may be associated with a higher risk of heart disease.
+   - **Correct** : After analysis of data heart disease patients tend to have a higher cholesterol ranging from 180 to 300 mg/dl, reaching in rare occasion even 400 and 500 mg/dl.
+7. Hypothesis 7:
+   - One gender exhibits a higher susceptibility to the condition than the other.
+It is hypothesized that the gender of the patient is a significant risk factor.
+   - **Incorrect** : After analysis, the feature 'sex' have limited predictive power in the specific context of the problem.
+It means that it doesn't provide much information that helps the model distinguish between different outcomes (e.g., the presence or absence of heart disease).
+8. Hypothesis 8:
+   - A specific range of age exhibits a higher susceptibility to the condition than the other.
+It is hypothesized that the age of the patient is a significant risk factor.
+   - **Incorrect** : After analysis, the feature 'age' have limited predictive power in the specific context of the problem.
+It means that it doesn't provide much information that helps the model distinguish between different outcomes (e.g., the presence or absence of heart disease).
+Even if it was discovered that patients that suffer from heart disease often relate with a patient of age from 45 to 55.

 ## Dashboard Design